mkenniston/chronian/docs/design.md

 This idea came from the Boost/C++ library, and is included mainly because it makes Intervals so much more powerful.

+## Flexible parsing and formatting (marshalling and unmarshalling)

+It would be the height of hubris for a designer to think they can predict all the external formats that a programmer might be forced to use, so **chronian** provides simple defaults for the common cases and a range of customization options to handle nearly any other cases.

+## Database Interoperability

+One of the most common places to read/write dates-and-times are databases, so **chronian** has to provide facilities to do this easily -- even though databases sometimes make assumptions that clash with the very essence of how the Chronian conceptual model works.

 ## Native Interoperability

 If this library is to be useful it obviously must be easy to convert between **chronian** objects and native objects, so we include a full complement of conversion methods.
 This is not just for convenience; to ensure that conversions (which often have hidden subtleties) are done correctly they really should be included in the library.
 Indeed, it would violate the spirit of **chronian** to require the user to ever manipulate an internal representation of a date-time object.

 ## Open-Source

 No one should own "time", and I'm not looking to make money off this.
-(Fame might be nice, but I'm not holding my breath on that one either.)
+(Fame might stroke my ego, but I'm not holding my breath on that one either.)
 My goals are (1) to find out if this model works, and (2) to see it widely used if it does work.
 Open-source enables both.

 ---
-Copyright (c) 2016 Michael S. Kenniston
+Copyright (c) 2016-2017 Michael S. Kenniston